carylwyatt/dotfiles/README.md

 1. `cp .git-prompt.sh ~/.git-prompt.sh`
 1. `brew install git bash-completion`

+## iterm settings

+- follow instrcutions at [dracula for iterm](https://draculatheme.com/iterm/) for setting iterm theme
+- key remaps:
+  - change right command key to control
+  - change "to switch panes" to opt-number
+- once you've installed powerline fonts and symbols, head to preferenes > profiles > text and change font under Font to `source code pro` and Non-ASCII Font to `PowerlineSymbols`

 ## powerline fonts and symbols

 Mostly followed these instructions:
 - [How can I install and use powerline plugin](https://askubuntu.com/questions/283908/how-can-i-install-and-use-powerline-plugin)
 - [Powerline fonts repo](https://github.com/powerline/fonts)
+- *on macos, you still clone the repos below, but just click the + icon in fontbook and select that folder to add them to your system*

 ### symbols
 1. `wget https://github.com/Lokaltog/powerline/raw/develop/font/PowerlineSymbols.otf`